-- 1. The teacher will stamp, in red, the missing assignment in the F.A.M.S.
-Assignment Notebook. - 2.
-Students are required to return the F.A.M.S.
-Assignment Notebook with parent/guardian initials and the missing assignment the next school day. - 3.
-The teacher will then stamp, in blue, the completed assignment in the F.A.M.S.
-Assignment Notebook. - 4.
-If a pattern of homework non-completion has been established the student's teachers will discuss the student's difficulties concerning homework completion and develop a plan to address such areas of concern.
+- 1. If a pattern of homework non-completion has been established the student's teachers will discuss the student's difficulties concerning homework completion and develop a plan to address such areas of concern.
 This may include: - A conference with the student and/or parent(s)/guardian(s). - Assistance through the After School Study Table (as available) - Assignment to an After School Study Table (as available) - Assignment of an adult mentor - A request for informal and/or formal educational assessment.